pilotso11/lazywritercache/README.md

 # Why not just use REDIS?
 Good question.
 In fact, if you need to live in a distributed world then REDIS is probably a good solution.
 But it's still much slower than an in memory map.
 You've got to make hops to a server etc.   This in memory cache is much faster even than REDIS - roughly 100x.
-The benchmark tests included put cache writes at roughly 250ns/op with just 1 allocation, and reads at 50ns/op with 0 allocations.
+The benchmark results below (and in the tests) show performance nearly as good as an in memory map.
+Keep in mind that the lazy writer db time is still a practical limit on how fast you can update the cache.
 A network based solution will have times measured in 10's of microseconds at best.
 A database write is another 2 orders of magnitude slower.

 If you are really sensitive about nonblocking performance then